ravi1806/Angular-4/ShoppingStore/README.md

 * **Summary of Above steps**: In the recipe-item.component.html we have click event , so when recipeClicked method is fetched, we emit an event with the recipe data(which it gets from the recipe-list.component.html as property binding within <recipe-item> tags.) which is defined in the recipeservice.
 This event we subscribe(listen) to in the recipe.component.ts file and as soon as we get a change there we change the selectedRecipe to the recipe.

+* Create a shoppinglist service and add the ingredients here, make it private and create a method to send a copy of the array outside.
+* Add to the providers in app.module.ts because we intend to inject in the recipeServices later.
+* We need to watch the changes on the ingredients array as we are passing a copy of it and not the original array itself.
+So we need to update the copy as soon as the real array is changed(ingredient added).
+To do that we add an event and listen to it for whenver the data is pushed in the ingredient array.

+#### Passing ingredients from recipe to shopping list via service and spread operator

+* Add a click event in recipe.component.html file and the method onAddList will be defined in its ts file.
+We need to get the recipe service here which will inturn access the shopping list service.
+Then add a method to the recipe.service file addIngredientsTosList wherein we receive the ingredients.
+Now go over to the onAddList and call this method addIngredientsTosList with recipe data of recipe-detail.component into it.